maxblome/ioBroker.calendar/README.md

     Comming soon ...

 You need an api key.
-Visit https://console.cloud.google.com/apis/dashboard an login with yout google account.
+Visit https://console.cloud.google.com/apis/dashboard and login with your google account.

 Open the list in the header and create a new project.
 Enter a project name like "ioBroker Calendar" and click create.